A Valentines Day wish from me to you, someone who understands and knows all too well how exhausting living with chronic pain can be!

 Want to give your Valentine a gift they will cherish and use forever?!
 Forget lingerie or jewelry!
 This year purchase something that you and they can appreciate and benefit from.
 Give them and yourself the gift of pain relief!

 Valentine’s day is a time for expressing love to your special someone.
-It is not a day to go broke.
+It is not a day to go broke or to trigger chronic pain.
 If your celebration depletes both your bank account and energy supply, you are defeating the purpose of the day.

 Here is a rundown of this week’s articles!
 Read what you missed and share what you liked!
 Love is Stupid In this article, Donna […]